Jesus-Guijarro/southeast-spain-weather-monitor/README.md

 *Entity-Relationship diagram for the `southeast_spain_weather` database.*

 ### API Queries

 #### **Forecast data**
 Hourly forecast for the municipality passed as a parameter: **postal_code**.
 Provides hourly information up to 48 hours.

-Queries are performed starting from 20:00 to obtain values for the next 24 hours of the following day.
+Queries are performed starting from 20:00 (CEST time zone) to obtain values for the next 24 hours of the following day.

 ```sh
 /api/prediccion/especifica/municipio/horaria/{postal_code}